 If you work in Microsoft 365, it makes sense that your CRM works alongside this too.
 That’s why we’ve been busy working on a set of features that make this possible, like integrating with Outlook so you can work from your inbox, adding your Outlook Calendar events to Capsule or allowing for swift and secure login via Microsoft Single Sign-On.

 If you’re comfortable and familiar with Outlook then actioning those emails just became a lot easier.
-With the Outlook Add-In you can now add contacts, create sales opportunities and set up cases directly from your inbox.
+With the Outlook Add-In you can now add contacts, create Sales Opportunities and set up Projects directly from your inbox.

-If the person that just emailed you already exists as a contact in Capsule, you’ll be able to see their contact details as well as any custom fields, opportunities, and cases in your inbox too, so there’s less time spent switching back and forth between the two.
+If the person that just emailed you already exists as a contact in Capsule, you’ll be able to see their contact details as well as any custom fields, Opportunities, and Projects in your inbox too, so there’s less time spent switching back and forth between the two.

 If the contact already exists in Capsule but they’re not matched to the contact in Outlook, you’ll be able to search for them and match them there and then.